 In this blog post, we will look into the Gooseneck vs Fifth Wheel debate and compare and contrast these two types of RVs and help you decide which one is best for your needs.

 Both hitches are not just the most popular hitches on the market, they're yearned for, and for good reason.
 So, with that said, let's take a look at the two.

 What is a Gooseneck Trailer?

-They are most often towed by a truck with a special hitch called the gooseneck hitch that is not usually used with other trucks and trailers.
+They're most often towed by a truck with a special hitch called the gooseneck hitch that's not typically used with other trucks and trailers.
 Agricultural and industrial trailers mostly make use of the gooseneck mounts.

 What is a Fifth Wheel and Why is it Called a Fifth Wheel?

 Towed by a U-shaped fifth wheel hitch, a fifth wheel is a huge trailer used particularly for recreational purposes.
 Owing to their super-strong hitches, they can carry a lot of weight and can support more space for luxury facilities.
 They have been named after the horse-drawn carriages of the 1800s that had a fifth horizontal wheel where the front axle was pivoted.

 People who are less familiar with these two products may not be able to distinguish between them.
 A number of similarities exist between the two.
 Even so, the differences are not neglectable and must be carefully pondered upon before you buy either.

 How Are a Gooseneck and a 5th Wheel Similar?

 When it comes to gooseneck vs fifth wheel similarities both are popular hitches that stand tall due to their individuality.
 However, a number of similarities exist between them, a few of which are listed here: